The Decodable CLI

 # Use "decodable [command] --help" for more information about a command.

-Almost all resource-related CLI commands - connection, stream, pipeline, etc. - use the same general subcommands of get, list, create, delete, and update with the same flags.
-Additionally, all commands always support --help!
+Almost all resource-related CLI commands - connection, stream, pipeline, secret - use the same general subcommands of get, list, create, delete, and update with the same flags.
+Additionally, all commands always support --help / -h!

 If you’d like a more in-depth walkthrough of how to use the Decodable CLI to perform an end-to-end use case, see the Using the Decodable CLI tutorial.